LadyNaggaga/DevFest_MSFTWorkshop/README.md

 2. Select Photon
 3. Get a [particle account](https://build.particle.io/login) if you don't have one
 4. Connect your Photon to your acccount.You will do this with your iOS or android app.
-5. Before you get started, examine the packaging that your Photon, Photon Kit, or Internet Button came in
+5. On the packaging that your Photon Kit came in you'll see a barcode like the one below.
+Take note of the four digits in the thrid alpha

 ## Step 6  Configure web apps in Azure App Service
 Let's use our API keys.
 Open up your routes/image.js file